-The "Begin" orchestration component starts a new transaction within Redshift.
+The Begin orchestration component starts a new transaction within the database.
 Transactions can help make multiple changes to a database as a single, logical unit of work.
-For more information, see the documentation on BEGIN.

 All jobs start in 'Auto Commit' mode.
 All work is committed immediately as the job runs.
-This default behaviour can be changed using the "Begin", "Commit" and "Rollback" components.
-After a Begin component, any database changes made are effectively invisible to other database sessions until you choose to "Commit" them.
-You may also perform a "Rollback" to undo all of the changes made since "Begin".
-After "Commit" or "Rollback", you are then placed back into 'Auto Commit' mode until another "Begin".
+This default behavior can be changed using the Begin, Commit, and Rollback components.
+After a Begin component, any database changes that are made are effectively invisible to other database sessions until you choose to commit them.
+You may also perform a rollback to undo all the changes made since Begin.
+After a commit or rollback, you are then placed back into 'Auto Commit' mode until another Begin.

 Notes On Transactions